A Basic Torch Image Classification Example with the MNIST Dataset

 if __name__ == "__main__":

-Define a cluster type - here we launch an on-demand AWS cluster with 1 NVIDIA A10G GPU.
-You can use any cloud you want, or existing compute
+Define the compute - here we launch an on-demand cluster with 1 NVIDIA A10G GPU.
+You can further specify the cloud, other compute constraints, or use existing compute

-We define our module and run it on the remote cluster.
-We take our normal Python class SimpleTrainer, and wrap it in rh.module()
+We define our module and run it on the remote compute.
+We take our normal Python class SimpleTrainer, and wrap it in kt.cls() We also take our function DownloadData and send it to the remote compute as well Then, we use .to() to send it to the remote gpu we just defined.

 We set some settings for the model training